Depression Medication For Mental Health Symptoms Of Depression

 Understanding the symptoms of depression may help you understand what symptoms medications for the condition can target.
 Feeling sad or experiencing a negative frame of mind for a short time can be healthy and normal.
 However, clinical depression is different and causes moderate to severe functional difficulties.
 Disorders like major depressive disorder (major depression) last for two weeks or more, and persistent depressive disorder (PDD) can last for over two years.

 Clinical depression, sometimes called major depression, can only be diagnosed by a licensed counselor, therapist, or doctor.
 Depression medications are considered controlled substances.
-To be prescribed medication, individuals can speak to a doctor, like a psychiatrist, to determine what medication may work best for their symptoms.
+To be prescribed medication, individuals can speak to a doctor, such as a psychiatrist, to determine the best medication for their symptoms.

 Below are a few considerations to keep in mind before taking antidepressants.